 In November 2013, 14 million people in 58 cities across the Philippines were utterly devastated by Typhoon Haiyan.
 It triggered landslides, uprooted trees, and destroyed homes and entire communities as it quickly moved across the archipelago, killing thousands and displacing over a million people.

-A 41-member multinational, Disaster Assistance Response Team (DART) of technical experts is on the ground in the Philippines coordinating our response.
-The DART has set up a base for administration and logistics in Cebu City.
-Forward operations are being coordinated through bases on Bantayan Island and in Tacloban City, a city of about 220,000 people on Leyte Island that was devastated by the typhoon.
+Samaritan’s Purse immediately mobilised a relief effort, chartering a jumbo jet to airlift 100 tons of emergency supplies to the Philippines.
+Disaster Assistance Response Team (DART) workers were immediately on the ground in areas of severe devastation.
+In the days following, resources and responders were mobilized to form a multinational team of 149 experts focused on immediate relief for shelter, water, medicine, health, and food needs.
+The DART Team set up a base for administration and logistics in Cebu City and forward operations were coordinated through bases on Bantayan Island and in Tacloban City, a city of about 220,000 people on Leyte Island that was devastated by the typhoon.

 Four filtration systems are now operational in Dulag, on Leyte Island.

 The United Nations has asked Samaritan’s Purse to take the lead on sanitation in Tacloban.

 We distributed 56,000 water purification tablets and 164 household water filters and 27,270 hygiene kits.

 3.6 million square feet of plastic for making tarps was carried on the 747 which arrived in Cebu city on 17 November.

 16,943 Tarpaulins have been given to families, churches, and schools across Letye Island and on Bantayan.

 10,000 full shelter kits containing metal roofing sheets, framing materials, and basic hand tools to homeless families.